Total immersion in Spanish language and culture for children aged 11-18. Summer camp in Spain

 Vive la Ñ was created in 2012 by Conchi Valcárcel, English Philologist and Carmen de Jesús, journalist, experts in Education and Culture.

 “We believe in the need of a total inmersión to learn, improve and practice Spanish language.
 Enjoy the sun and beach, sports, excursions games, workshops, cinema … all day long.
-To achieve this we rely on the host Spanish children that play an important role in the inmersión process of our foreign students.
+To achieve this we rely on the host Spanish participants that play an important role in the inmersión process of our foreign students.
 And we also believe in the cultural exchange among young people from Spain and other countries, the best legacy we can leave”

 CEOs: Carmen de Jesús, journalist and Conchi Valcarcel, philologist